 - Departments must apply a test of reasonableness to ensure that funding has not already been provided to the department or school through other fund sources, such as current state or tuition funds. - Guidelines for the types of items that may be included in the fee are listed in Section II.
 Only direct costs (not overhead/indirect costs) may be included in the computation of the fee, and departments must fully and accurately document the cost of supplies, consumables, and support services associated with each elective fee. - Each proposed fee must provide course-specific cost information. - If equipment is included in the fee, the cost of the equipment must be allocated over the useful life of the equipment and cannot be fully expensed in the year of acquisition.
 For the calculation of course materials fees, "equipment" is considered to be tangible property having a useful life of more than one year. - If the fee is to be assessed for a course during the summer as well as the academic year, the expected costs and income associated with the summer session should be included in the calculation of the overall fee.
-Alternatively, departments may request a different fee for the summer. - Designation and Collection of Elective Fees and Special Charges Revenue Each fee will be established in the student fee fund/account/project range.
-All approved course fees will be assessed through Banner (student system) to all students enrolled in specific course at the time of registration.
-The published tuition and fee deadlines for each term will be in effect for these type fees.
+Alternatively, departments may request a different fee for the summer.

+3. Designation and Collection of Elective Fees and Special Charges Revenue these type fees.
 For all other type fee approvals, a review will be made by the Bursar's Office to determine the most appropriate method for assessment and subsequent collection.
 These fees will generally be due at the time of assessment.